Dizolivemint/dizolivemint.github.io/_posts/2019-07-28-Glitch-vs-Koji.md

 ---
 App development platforms are becoming a thing in other programming languages, as well.
 They all aim to make the development experience easier.
 These platforms offer an easy alternative to setting up a development environment, server, database, and all of the other steps required for cross-platform applications.

-#### Koji and Glitch use:
-* Docker
-* GitHub
-* Node

-#### Koji and Glitch borrow features from:
-* CodePen
-* Heroku
-* Netlify

 ## What is the difference between Glitch and Koji?
-Glitch and Koji have been looking more and more similar since Koji's conception.
-Koji was initally going to be a template store.
-Now Koji is only remixable apps and have been promoting simple games that can be remixed into interactive memes.
-Glitch has been around about two years before GoMeta created Koji.
-The Glitch platform is from the same dudes that created Stack Overflow.

 ### Target audience
 Glitch was aimed at developers/coders, while Koji invites everyone to create apps without code.